ekeric13/sql-query-optimization-guide/README.md

 <img src="https://i.pinimg.com/originals/81/8a/37/818a37f497a2affc05cee3125b42a06d.png" alt="diagram" height="400" />

 A bitmap index scan typically occurs when there's an efficient index to use, but the index doesn't necessarily narrow down to a very small number of rows.
-It's a way for PostgreSQL to efficiently handle situations where multiple rows need to be fetched based on an index.
+It's a way for postgres to efficiently handle situations where multiple rows need to be fetched based on an index.

 ## Join Strategies and Performance